Protein How Much Do I Need?

 I want to re-emphasize that the Type and Quality of your complete proteins (Meat, Fish, Eggs) Matters.

-We want to focus on increasing the highest-quality Protein we can.
-Avoiding processed meats, smoked meats, bars, or powders labeled high Protein.
+We want to focus on increasing the highest-quality we can.ย Avoid processed meats, smoked meats,ย bars, orย powders as much as possible.

-Now the most significant concern I had 25 years ago.
+Now the most significant concern about Complete Protein I had 25 years ago.

 What about Cancer?
 Colon?
 Breast?